dart-lang/dartdoc/README.md

   * **ambiguousReexportScorerMinConfidence**:  The ambiguous reexport scorer will emit a warning if it is not at least this confident.
 Default: 0.1
   * **examplePathPrefix**:  Specify the prefix for the example paths, defaulting to the project root.
-  * **exclude**:  Specify a list of library names to avoid generating docs for, ignoring all others.
   * **favicon**:  A path to a favicon for the generated docs.
   * **footer**: A list of paths to footer files containing HTML text.
   * **footerText**: A list of paths to text files for optional text next to the package name and version
   * **header**:  A list of paths to header files containing HTML text.
-  * **include**:  Specify a list of library names to generate docs for, ignoring all others.
   * **includeExternal**:  Specify a list of library filenames to add to the list of documented libraries.

 ### Categories